Soma24infy/Gesture-Recognition/README.md

 ## General Information
 We need to develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.

 For analysing videos using neural networks, two types of architectures are used commonly.
 One is the standard CNN + RNN architecture in which you pass the images of a video through a CNN which extracts a feature vector for each image, and then pass the sequence of these feature vectors through an RNN.
-This is something you are already familiar with (in theory).

 The other popular architecture used to process videos is a natural extension of CNNs - a 3D convolutional network.
 In this project, we will try both these architectures

 ## Conclusions